hakki-abdelaziz/demo-repo2/README.md

 By converting these strings into integers using `int()`, we can perform arithmetic on them.
 Finally, we printed out the result using `print()`.
 That's basically it!

+---

+### Questions? ###
+what do u think about Ai?
+how do u think coding is changing society? do u prefer python or java? if you were designing an app, what features would it need? how do u think we can improve coding education?</s>